asimzz/Electronics-Store-Api/README.md

 # Electronics Store api using Node.js
-The api built using Node.js and Express.js and MongoDB.
+The api built using Node.js and Express.js and MongoDB And Flutter for Frontend.

 The api not finish yet just The  Authentication functionality and CRUD Operation of the Product & Reviews models are implemented, all the routes are fully protected.